AzfaarQureshi/shopify-backend-2019/README.md

 ## Demo

-The demo is available at [azfaarshopify2019.herokuapp.com](http://azfaarshopify2019.herokuapp.com/).
+The demo is available at <a href="http://azfaarshopify2019.herokuapp.com/" target="_blank">azfaarshopify2019.herokuapp.com</a>.

 _PS: since Heroku automatically sleeps free-tier applications it might take a minute to connect_